 CWI Dataset with Language levels

 The CWI dataset contains additional information about the language level of the annotators for non-native English speakers.
 The data format is the same as the CWI shared task dataset plus 4 additional columns.
 The four columns show the number of advanced, intermediate, beginner, and (not-provided )number of annotators for the non-native speakers.
 The not-provided column shows where the worker does not provide their English language during the experiments.
-The data are available here, if you are interested in these datasets, contact us for the password as the data is not yet publicly released.
+The data are available here.

 The data is distributed under CC-BY 4.0 license, see https://creativecommons.org/licenses/by/4.0/ for details